-Last Friday’s denial-of-service attacks took down Netflix, Reddit, Twitter and other big internet services.
-You might have noticed slow-loading pages, or not being able to watch a favourite show, or even having your whole work day grind to a halt:
+In October 2016 there was a significant denial-of-service attack (DDoS) which took down Netflix, Reddit, Twitter and other big internet services.
+People noticed slow-loading pages, not being able to watch a favourite show, or even having their whole work day grind to a halt:

 The whole internet is down, so I guess I'm calling a snow day 😭 no email, hangouts, calendar, flaky twitter.

 But a lot about this attack wasn’t new.
 And the big sites made a silly mistake that made it worse than it needed to be.
-We’ve seen a few attacks in 15 years of running a hosting company – here’s a few observations on what happened, and some pointers to help you plan for an attack, either as a target or as collateral damage.
+We’ve seen a few attacks in 16 years of running a hosting company – here’s a few observations and pointers to help you plan for an attack, either as a target or as collateral damage.

 Botnets aren’t new

 Many blamed the treacherous internet of things: light bulbs, security cameras and toasters which let users control them over the internet.
 These are often built on hugely negligent software.
 These turncoat appliances become easy vehicles for attackers to commandeer.
 They become bots, lashed together into botnets under their owners’ noses.
 Each sends send a trickle of junk data towards the same target.
 When many thousands of them doing the same thing, the trickles become a flood as they converge on the target, taking it offline.